braveryapark/startup/README.md

 Your reflex score: ___ seconds/mins/hours/whatever

 *UPDATE* I think I'm going to make a set number of buttons.
 Maybe each round there will be more, but I don't know how to let the user choose with what I currently know.
+*UPDATE* Round 1 will just have 4 buttons.
+Round 2 will have 9.
+Round 3 will have 16.
+If I don't like the look, I'll change these later.

 http://13.58.9.209/